-All members of staff must complete regular safeguarding training, attend regular refresher training and partake in any training opportunities arranged or delivered by the DSL.
-Updates must be cascaded to all staff throughout the year, at a minimum of once a year.
+All members of staff must complete safeguarding training every 3 years, attend annual refresher training and partake in any training opportunities arranged or delivered by the DSL.
+Updates must be cascaded to all staff throughout, the year.
+All new staff will receive safeguarding and child protection training on induction to include online safety and the school's filtering and monitoring system.